dpereverzev/-dpereverzev.github.io/README.md

 # Hello, world!

-I'm fullstack javascript developer from Ukraine started in 2013;
+I'm fullstack javascript developer started in 2013;
 Teamwork player, mentor, always open to learn something new and love frontend in all it forms;
 My latest deal is I'm making as many useful things with Typescript and Angular as humanly possible.